 How Much Does Solar Thermal Cost?

-The argument revolves around the COP (Coefficient of Performance) and whether advertised figures are accurate and maintainable.
-In brief, a COP of 4 implies an efficiency of 400%, i.e. 1kW electricity in and 4kW heat out.
-An advertised COP will be based on a flow temperature of perhaps 35°C — suitable for underfloor heating but not radiators or domestic hot water.
-If the heat pump is used for anything other than underfloor heating then the COP will fall.
+An advertised SPF will be based on a flow temperature of perhaps 35°C, which suitable for underfloor heating but not radiators or domestic hot water.
+If the heat pump is used for anything other than underfloor heating, the SPF will fall.

-In the case of air-source heat pumps, the COP is also affected by the outside air temperature, so it’s lower in winter when the most heat is needed.
-There is evidence that some air-source heat pumps, used on their own, emit more CO2 and cost more to run than an equivalent gas boiler.
+In the case of air-source heat pumps, the SPF is also affected by the outside air temperature, so it’s lower in winter when the most heat is needed.
+There is evidence that some air source heat pumps, used on their own, emit more CO2 and cost more to run than an equivalent gas boiler.

-To maintain a good COP, and for the heat pump to work at its best efficiency, you need a well-insulated, relatively airtight house and a supplementary heat source.
+- You need a well-insulated, relatively airtight house and a supplementary heat source.
 Ideally this will be a solar thermal array, but a simple immersion heater running on dual-tariff electricity is a cost-effective alternative.
-For air-source heat pumps some local authorities are asking for a noise attenuation test.
-Check the requirements of your local authority.

 How Much do Heat Pumps Cost?

-Planning consent is still needed for wind turbines and the cost of obtaining it needs to be factored in — as should the cost of connecting the turbine to the Grid, which can vary from hundreds to tens of thousands of pounds depending on the location and size of the turbine.
+- Planning consent is needed for wind turbines (but not the small 1kW turbines) and the cost of obtaining it needs to be factored in, as well as the cost of connecting the turbine to the Grid.
+This can vary from hundreds to tens of thousands of pounds depending on the location and size of the turbine.
 Get a quote from your Grid operator before making any commitment.
 Find your local Grid operator at nationalgrid.com.

-In some areas a bird or bat survey may be needed, or indeed an environmental impact assessment.
+- In some areas a bird or bat survey may be needed, or an environmental impact assessment.
 Check the requirements with the local authority and get prices before committing.